-The message will try to make you feel like you must act now or else.
-This is usually done by trying to make you feel afraid or excited so you will want to rush to give them what they want.
-For example, it can be an email saying something like “give us your details and you get a £1000 reward”.
-If a message heightens an emotion making you want to rush to respond, it may be a social engineering attack.
-To protect against this, wait 90 seconds before responding to anything and then go over the message again, to see if it still seems legitimate.
+The communication will make you feel like you must act now or else.
+For example, an email could be saying, “give us your details, and you get a £500 voucher card.”
+If a message heightens an emotion making you rush to respond, it may be a social engineering attack.
+Quick Tip: To protect against this, wait 90 seconds before responding to anything and then go over the message again, to see if it still seems legitimate.

 2. The questions

-If someone provides details that cannot be contacted or do not exist, this is a sign someone is trying to social engineer you.
-An example is if Jake calls from a “personal number” and insists not to use the official number for their department because the system is “down”.
+If someone provides details that cannot be contacted or do not exist, this is a sign that someone is trying to social engineer you.
+An example is if Jake calls from a ‘personal number’ and insists not to use the official number for their department because the system is “down”.
 This could be an attacker covering up their real intentions to look legitimate, meaning if you call the number, someone else will likely be on the receiving end.
-To check this, insist on calling them back on the official contact details that are available online (or within your business).
+Quick Tip: To check this, insist on calling them back on the official contact details available online (or within your business).

-This is most prominent in emails but has also been used in other forms of communication such as phone calls.
-An attacker will send you a message which looks like it is personally addressed to you, but the information about you is incorrect.
-So, you will get a message like “Hi Jen23, I am a friend of a friend …” The attacker will be using information about you to make you feel a connection so that you are more willing to respond.
-To check this, question the target on information about you that isn’t available online, OR don’t respond if you feel it is not a genuine message.
+Incorrect personal details are most prominent in emails but have also been used in other forms of communication such as phone calls.
+An attacker will send a message which looks personally addressed to the target, but the information about you is incorrect.
+Quick Tip: So, if you receive a message like “Hey Jen23, I am a friend of Jake in IT” be sceptical.
+Social engineers use information about their targets to make them feel a connection so that they are more willing to respond.